christian-barnabe-chabi/php_adminer/README.md

 Resources and Blueprints must extend `Abstracts\Resource` interface and overwrite the `handle` method.

 For any action, write the rules in the `handle` method.
-Use the `$request` static attribute of `Request` class and handle actions request based.
+Use the `$request` static attribute of `Request` class to handle actions on request based.

 #### The `Resource` class